RobertElder/CS452/io/project2/readme.rst

 UI Timer
 --------

 The UI Timer is responsible for sending a message to the UI Server.
-The timer tells the UI to update the clock on the screen.
+The timer tells the UI to update the clock and system load on the screen.

 UI Keyboard Input Task